-Mechanical endometrial injury, or MEI, is a simple procedure performed on the endometrial lining by one of the consultants at Fertility North.
+Mechanical Endometrial Injury (MEI) is a simple procedure performed on the endometrial lining by one of the Fertility Doctors at Fertility North.

-An increasing body of evidence is reporting consistent findings of an improved rate of implantation, clinical pregnancy and live birth in relation to IVF treatment cycles that follow a mechanical injury to the endometrium in the cycle proceeding the treatment cycle.
+An increasing body of evidence is reporting consistent findings of an improved rate of implantation, clinical pregnancy and live birth in relation to IVF treatment cycles that follow a mechanical injury to the endometrium in the cycle following an MEI procedure.

-When you book to have a MEI, it will add a month onto your treatment cycle, so please ensure you allow time for this.
+When you book to have an MEI, it will add a month onto your treatment cycle, so please ensure you allow time for this.

 Most women experience some mild lower abdominal cramping at the time of, and soon after the procedure.
-This is why we recommend the use of analgesia pre-procedure.
+This is why we recommend the use of pain relief pre-procedure.